AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

 - PI point updates

-  - Adding a PI point: If PointId was listed in the transfer specification, a stream is created and data streams to SDS.
+  - Adding a PI point: If PointId was listed in the transfer specification, a stream is created and the data streams to SDS.

   - Updating a PI point name: The SDS stream name is updated.